ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/gdb.md

 1. You'll need to install OpenOCD.
 Installation instructions vary depending on your OS.

-2. Install the cortex-debug extension in VS code.
-Head to the extensions marketplace and search for "cortex-debug".
+2. Install the [cortex-debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) extension in VS code.
+Head to the extensions marketplace and search for
+   "cortex-debug".
 Latest version at the time of writing is 0.3.7 and the author of the extension is "marus25"

 ## Preparation

 For the best debugging experience, the `dev` (development) compilation profile should be set to its default settings.
-Modify `beginner/apps/Cargo.toml` to revert the `dev` profile to its default.
+For this tutorial, we'll be using the `beginner/` applications, so let's modify `beginner/apps/Cargo.toml` to revert the `dev` profile to its default.

 ``` diff
  panic-log = { path = "../../common/panic-log" }